See the Big 5 at Amakhala Game Reserve in the Eastern Cape. Get ready for tons of Garden Route safari photos!

 Just so you know, we were paying customers at Bukela Game Lodge.
 My focus is on providing the best hotel and travel recommendations to you based on my personal experiences, and as per usual, all opinions are my own.
 You can always expect candid and honest feedback from me (regardless of whether a trip was sponsored or not).

 This post does contain affiliate links.
 If you choose to book using these links, I will earn a small commission at no extra cost to you.
-Thank you for supporting my website by using these links, I only recommend products or services that I have had positive personal experiences with and think you would love too.
+Thank you for supporting my website by using these links.